 Participants were split into four groups and injected once a week with a different dose of Tirzepatide (5 mg, 10 mg, or 15 mg) or Semaglutide (1 mg).
 After 40 weeks, all the Tirzepatide groups showed greater improvement in controlling blood sugar compared to the Semaglutide group.
 Likewise, people taking Tirzepatide lost more weight than those taking Semaglutide.

 Both semaglutide and tirzepatide are weekly injections.
-Semaglutide has different strengths, while tirzepatide only has one right now.
-If remembering multiple doses is tricky, tirzepatide’s single dose might be easier.
+Because both medications are usually taken once weekly, ease of use often comes down to personal preference and dosing adjustments.
 Some people might prefer adjusting their semaglutide dose with their doctor’s help.
 Ultimately, being easy to use means being comfortable with shots and remembering your meds.

 Switching to Tirzepatide for weight loss might be more economical than sticking with Semaglutide, although Tirzepatide has a higher monthly price.
 Studies suggest that for every 1 kilo (or 2.2 pounds) of weight lost, Tirzepatide costs around $985, while Semaglutide costs $1,845.
 This means you might lose more weight for the money you spend on Tirzepatide.